 Chainsaws can be affected by the surrounding conditions, particularly weather.
 If you've had a cold spell, give your chainsaw a chance to warm up and try again.

 Start it Correctly

 All chainsaws are a little different.
 If you haven't used a chainsaw many times before or are new to a certain brand or model, it's worth checking to make sure you have the hang of starting this particular tool.
 Some models might have a stubborn starter, for instance, and others may require that you hold the throttle longer than you do on other chainsaws.
-Look online for tips on starting your particular model.
+Look online or in your user manual for tips on starting your particular model.